pablogiral/AcresPay/replit.md

 - Modified HomePage to use route parameters (/bill/:billId or /bill/new)
 - Updated AddParticipantDialog with tabs to add friends or create new participants

-### Friend Editing with Unique Colors (Nov 4, 2025)
+### Friend Editing (Nov 4, 2025)
 - Implemented friend editing functionality with PATCH /api/friends/:id endpoint
-- Added unique color enforcement: when editing a friend, other friends' colors are filtered from the color picker
 - User can change both name and color of saved friends
-- Color palette of 10 predefined colors ensures visual distinction
+- Color palette of 10 predefined colors
+- Colors can be repeated across multiple friends (no uniqueness restriction)
 - EditFriendDialog component for inline editing

 ### Payment Tracking System (Nov 4, 2025)